 Cistus ladanifer var. petiolatus is the botanical name under which 'Bennett's White' is usually marketed as a cultivar of but current treatment considers this species to be a synonym of Cistus ladanifer subspecies mauritianus, which grows naturally from Spain on the European continent south into Algeria and Morocco in North Africa.
 The name Cistus is from the Greek word 'kistos' which was the name originally used to describe the plant in ancient Greece.
 The specific epithet 'ladanifer' given to this plant by Linnaeus literally means "bearing of ladanum" - for more information about the reason for this name see our listing of Cistus ladanifer.
 We also grow the similar but taller and more open Cistus ladanifer 'Blanche'.

-The information about Cistus ladanifer ssp. mauritianus 'Bennett's White' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Cistus ladanifer ssp. mauritianus 'Bennett's White' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.